 Electronic signatures have become increasingly common in recent years as businesses have sought to take advantage of their speed and convenience.
 There are many different contexts in which electronic signatures can be used, but some of the most common include real estate, sales, and logistics.
 In each case, electronic signatures can save time and money by streamlining the process and reducing the need for paper documents.

 In addition, electronic signatures are frequently used in various business contexts, from employee onboarding to customer contracts and vendor agreements.
-In general, they provide a convenient and secure way to confirm that all parties involved have received and agreed to a document.
+Generally, they provide a convenient and secure way to confirm that all parties involved have received and agreed to a document.

-When used correctly, electronic signatures can help speed up business processes and improve security and compliance.
+Electronic signatures can help speed up business processes and improve security and compliance when used correctly.
 In addition, they can be used to sign documents remotely, which can be particularly helpful in the current climate.
 As such, it is clear that electronic signatures play an important role in modern business.

 Benefits of Using an Electronic Signature